All About License Clerks

 - Licensing Services Clerk

 Job Demand for License Clerks

-There were about 135,500 jobs for License Clerk in 2016 (in the United States).
+In the United States, there were 135,500 jobs for License Clerk in 2016.
 New jobs are being produced at a rate of 6.4% which is above the national average.
 The Bureau of Labor Statistics predicts 8,700 new jobs for License Clerk by 2026.
 The BLS estimates 12,600 yearly job openings in this field.

 The states with the most job growth for License Clerk are Vermont, Utah, and Texas.
 Watch out if you plan on working in Maryland, Alaska, or New Jersey.
 These states have the worst job growth for this type of profession.

 License Clerk Salary